-The AMA this week released a list of 10 wellness-focused resolutions that could “help Americans make the most impactful, long-lasting improvements to their health in 2019.”
+The AMA this week released a list of 10 wellness-focused resolutions that could “help Americans make the most impactful, long-lasting improvements to their health in 2020 and beyond.”
 Here’s what they are — and how to make them happen.

 Learn your risk for type 2 diabetes